-Update November 2018: This guide was updated in November 2018 after two more weeks of independent travel in Afghanistan.
+Update November 2018: This guide had a major update in November 2018 after two more weeks of independent travel in Afghanistan.
 Although the security situation is frought in many areas of the country, the places we cover in this guide are relativly safe for Afghan standards.
 However, we urge you to always be careful, as a false sense of security doesn’t mean a place is secure.
 The US and the Taliban are currently in the last phase of negotiating a peace deal betweent the two parties, after which the US army is supposed to leave Afghanistan.
 When this happens, there is a chance the Taliban will try to overrun the Afghan government.
 Keep an eye out on the news to follow the situation.

 The Complete Afghanistan Travel Guide